sarahmurraydev/kotlin-docs/src/main/kotlin/google/code/labs/CodeLabNotes.md

 >       // sometimes this will just be of type View and other times it might be view binding
 >       // type of the view you want to add to your recyclerview
 > }

+The view holder "holds" the views (list items) in memory and the views get recycled.
+It holds views and gets ready to add the next one and so forth

 * 2d.
 Connect the view holder and adapter.
     * Make your adapter class extend the `RecyclerView.Adapter` class